CharlieMallon/milestoneThree/README.md

 -   ### Design

-    The design of this aplication is simple and easy to use.
+    The design of this application is simple and easy to use.

     -   #### Colour Scheme

         Dark and light modes.
-I want some calming clours (not to in your face) for the main clour scheeme.
+I want some calming colours (not to in your face) for the main colours scheme.
 The done colours on tasks should be a nice positive green.

     -   #### Typography

         simple easy to read - dyslexic font?
         Tick's should cross the line of the box

     -   #### Buttons

         Circles except the burger menu

     -   #### symbols

-        need to find multiple symobles for things, look at font awsome - this is mainly for the tally bit.
+        need to find multiple symbols for things, look at font awesome - this is mainly for the tally bit.

 *   ### Wireframes